Super-Protocol/docs/docs/marketplace/guides/upload.md

 ---
 id: "upload"
-title: "How to Upload a Model"
+title: "How to Upload your Model"
 slug: "/guides/upload"
-sidebar_position: 3
+sidebar_position: 4
 ---

 import Tabs from '@theme/Tabs';